Reliability of the New NBME Forms in Predicting USMLE Step 1 Score

 Because the scoring system for the USMLE Step 1 (and by extension the NBME CBSSA) is essentially a black box, we cannot know for sure how predictive these exams will be.

 In our experience however, all of the currently available forms, and even many of the long retired older forms, remain excellent predictors of USMLE Step 1 score performance.
 At the end of the day, medicine is medicine, and for the Step 1 student, not that much has actually changed over the years beyond a few additional medications.
 Note: This isn’t necessarily the case for Step 2 CK, which tests management and treatment guidelines that do change over time.
 This notion makes it particularly exciting that NBME will also be releasing new Step 2CK NBMEs sometime in 2021.

 For USMLE Step 1 students, it can feel as though so much new information has been added.
 More likely, as students have become more attuned to the information mentioned on the test, they have compiled ever greater lists of topics, terms, diseases, etc that they may have seen.
 However, just because a particular rare disease was listed as an answer choice on a real Step question does NOT mean that the disease itself was (or will ever be) explicitly tested.

 So, what is the bottom line?

-- We don’t know what the accuracy of the new NBME Forms will be.
+- We don’t yet know what the accuracy of the new NBME Forms will be.

-- However, we expect that the new NBMEs will do a better job at score prediction than Form 19, which is being retired.
+- However, we expect that the new NBMEs will strive do an even better job at score prediction than the forms being retired.